Snowflake-Labs/orchestration-framework/README.md

 - **Cortex Analyst Tool**: For supporting structured data analysis, which requires a Text2SQL access pattern.
 - **Python Tool**: For supporting custom user operations (using 3rd Party API's), which requires calling arbitrary python.

-This notebook walks through how to configure and run a system with all 3 types of tools.
+See the Cube Quickstart notebook for a walkthrough of how to configure and run a system with all 3 types of tools.
 The demo is designed to illustrate how the agent can answer questions that require a divserse combination of tools (RAG,Text2SQL, Python, or a combination).

 ## Requirements